- What kinds of abuse are crimes?

 a) How long will a Restraining Order last?

 The Court can order that a Restraining Order will last for a specific period of time or forever.
 It can be for as long as the Court thinks it is necessary to keep you safe.

 b) How do I get a Restraining Order?

 To apply for a Restraining Order in Ontario, you have to go to Family Court and fill out an application form.
 There are lawyers, law students and court staff in many courthouses who can help you with the form.
-You can ask for a Restraining Order by itself, or as part of your case in Family Court that is dealing with other issues, such as child custody, child support, spousal support or divorce.
+You can ask for a Restraining Order by itself, or as part of your case in Family Court that is dealing with other issues, such as parenting time, decision-making responsibility, child support, spousal support, or divorce.
 Usually, both you and your abuser will be in Court to say whether you should get a Restraining Order.
 It can take several months to get a Restraining Order because Family Courts are very busy.

 c) Emergency situations

 In emergency situations, you can ask for an urgent Restraining Order.
 You can also ask the Court for a Restraining Order without telling your abuser first.
 This is called an “ex parte” Order.
 The Court may agree to these Restraining Orders for a short time, until your abuser has the chance to respond and then the Court makes a final decision.
 The rules for urgent and ex parte Orders are strict and it is a good idea to ask a lawyer for help.